SugarChain-Studio/sugarch-utilities/README.md

 A package for handling BC chat events using the EventEmitter interface.
 It provides a robust event system to manage custom events, making it easier to create responsive and interactive mods.

 ## Contributing
-Contributions are welcome!
-If you'd like to contribute:

-1. Fork the repository
-2. Create a new branch for your feature
-3. Add your changes
-4. Submit a pull request
+We welcome contributions!
+If you have any issues or suggestions, please feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.